 Quicken can remind you when it's time to order more checks.
-Choose Preferences from the Edit menu and then click the Order Checks icon in the scrolling panel on the left.
+Choose Preferences from the Edit menu, choose the Checks options, then Order.

 Although Quicken hides the Use Trailer Strip checkbox when you close the window, it saves the setting.
 You can display it again later by pressing Option-T.